Lord Chunshen

 Lord Chunshen (春申君 (Chūnshēn Jūn, Ch'un-shen Chün); died 238 BC), born Huang Xie (黃歇 (Huang Hsieh)), was a Chinese military general and politician.
 He served as the Prime Minister of the Chu state during the late Warring States period of ancient China.
 He was one of the Four Lords of the Warring States.
+(Note: The other three were Lord Mengchang, Lord Pingyuan and Lord Xinling.)

-Lord Chunshen is a revered figure in his former fief, especially in Shanghai, which is often called Shencheng, or City of Shen, in his honour.
+Lord Chunshen is a revered figure in his former fief, especially in Shanghai, which is often called Shencheng (申城), or City of Shen, in his honour.
 In 2002, Shanghai rebuilt the Temple of Lord Chunshen at the Chunshen Village in Songjiang District.

 Family background

 Much of what is known about Lord Chunshen comes from his biography in the Records of the Grand Historian (Shiji), written by the Han Dynasty historian Sima Qian.
 The Shiji does not mention his family background, leading some historians to speculate that he descended from the State of Huang, judging by his surname.
 However, most modern historians, including Ch'ien Mu and Yang Kuan, believe that he was a son of King Huai of Chu, and younger brother of King Qingxiang of Chu.